-Lycée Français Saint Louis in Stockholm was established in 1959 and receives 680 pupils during the academic year 2018-2019 in the international part of the school, from “CP” to “Terminale”.
+Lycée Français Saint Louis in Stockholm was established in 1959 and receives 725 pupils during the academic year 2023-2024 in the international part of the school, from “CP” to “Terminale”.
 These students, aged 6 to 18, follow the French curriculum, the same as in French schools in France.
-The younger children are received in a Swedish “Preschool”, which has no agreement with AEFE and which is attended by approximately100 children.
+The younger children are received in a Swedish Preschool, “Förskola“, which has no agreement with AEFE and is attended by approximately 88 children.
 These children can later continue to the first class in the school, CP.

-The low and middle school (CP to CM2) welcomes 334 students in 16 classes, the upper secondary school (from the 6ème to the 3ème) welcomes 212 students in 9 different classes and the high school (from 2nd to Terminale) welcomes 131 high school students in 6 different classes.
-The teaching provided is in line with all French schools in the AEFE network, ie a French-language education that respects the French National Ministry of Education’s curriculum, schedule and regulations.
+The low and middle school (CP to CM2) welcomes 325 students in 16 classes, the upper secondary school (from the 6ème to the 3ème) welcomes 258 students in 12 different classes and the high school (from 2nd to Terminale) welcomes 142 high school students in 6 different classes.
+The teaching provided is in line with all French schools in the AEFE network (AEFE), ie a French-language education that respects the French National Ministry of Education’s curriculum, schedule and regulations.

-At the school, the “Le Diplôme National du Brevet” is being prepared during the final year of secondary school and “Le Baccalauréat” for general education – with the specialization L, ES and S, and the Swedish OIB, with an approved diploma, during the last year of high school.
-Students with Swedish as their mother tongue can also study for a Swedish upper secondary school diploma and obtain a Swedish final grade (Slutbetyg).
+At the school, the “Le Diplôme National du Brevet” is being prepared during the final year of secondary school and “Le Baccalauréat” for general education and the French International Baccalauréat (BFI), with an approved diploma, during the last year of high school.
+Students with Swedish as their mother tongue can also study for a Swedish upper secondary school diploma and obtain a Swedish High School Diploma (Gymnasieexamen).

 For a long time, the Lycée Français Saint Louis has obtained excellent exam results.